nginxinc/nginx-controller-lab/docs/class1/module2/lab1.rst

 ==========================================

 Let's check the merchandise site that's ACME Financial retail has.
-They have embraced this whole ACME corporate branding and new hipsters that love these kinds of chochky branded materials.
-ACME Financial decided to put up a merchandise site.But support has been receiving some complaints.
+Customers have embraced this whole ACME corporate branding and hipsters especially love these kinds of chochky branded materials.
+In support and to expand revenue, ACME Financial decided to put up a merchandise site.
+But support has been receiving some complaints about the store experience.

 In the end to end testing of the ACME store in the development environment, it was identified that the shopping cart experience is not ideal.
 Let's take a look at what's happening there.
 Starting off with a little debugging session.

 View the symptom
 ^^^^^^^^^^^^^^^^